foldedtoad/more_py_please/uPyLora/README.md

 # uPyLora for nRF52
 nRF52 using MicroPython meets LoRa.
+A short [video](https://www.youtube.com/watch?v=H9I10m0vipk) shows a demo of nRF52 uPyLora.

 This port is based on Mauro Riva's [uPyLora](https://github.com/lemariva/uPyLora) for the esp32 platform, which in turn is appears to be based on several other developers' work.
 As with any active development, it's turtles all the way down. :-)